 The best season to visit Elsah is summer or early fall.

-Next on the list is a college town called Lebanon that is home to McKendree University, which is the oldest college in the state of Illinois.
+Next on the list is a college town called Lebanon which is home to McKendree University, which is the oldest college in the state of Illinois.

 You might find the name of the town pretty interesting, right?
 Well, there are several towns nearby carrying Middle East country names.